 • The July 2000 Medicaid/State Children's Health Insurance Program (SCHIP) expansion has meant that low-income families, particularly children, have better access to coverage, reducing the number of uninsured.
-Specifically, Medicaid/SCHIP eligibility levels for children were raised from 150 percent to 200 percent of the federal poverty level, while the level for budget challenges.

-State and local policy makers have maintained financial support for safety net programs and providers despite severe have potentially serious implications for consumers.
+Specifically, Medicaid/SCHIP eligibility levels for children were raised from 150 percent to 200 percent of the federal poverty level, while the level for policy makers have maintained financial support for safety net programs and providers despite severe budget challenges.